FleekHQ/fleek-docs/docs/internet-computer-hosting/domain-management.md

 **Root domain names (space.storage) will ask for an ANAME record, whereas any subdomain or www. domain (like www.space.storage) will use CNAME**.

 **In some providers like Cloudflare**, ANAME records are inputted as CNAME, so verify with your provider's documentation first.
+You might see ANAME records called as ALIAS as well.

 ![](imgs/aname1.png)